 - The International Business Companies (Amendment) Act which provides for the establishment of limited life companies.

-Therefore, this section sets out all acts and legal resources available to us applicable to the subject of the international financial services sector.
-It includes all laws and regulations impacting IFSC and its proceedings.
+Therefore, this section sets out all laws applicable to the subject of the international financial services sector.
 Although reasonable care is taken to ensure that these documents are up to date with relevant amendments, they are only provided for ease of reference.
-The IFSC may not guarantee their completeness and accuracy and shall not be liable for any consequences of actions/decisions taken based on the above information.
+The IFSC does not guarantee their completeness and accuracy and shall not be liable for any consequences of actions/decisions taken based on the above information.